Minors in Anthropology

 Watch this "Anthropology Minor for Pre-Health Students" video to learn more about how Anthropology can help prepare students for a career in Medicine

-Minor in Public Service Studies
+The Public Service Studies Minor

 The Department offers a Minor in Public Service Studies to undergraduate students in any college at Cornell.
 The Public Service Studies Minor provides students with intellectual frameworks for developing and sustaining commitments to community engagement and global citizenship.
 Students gain critical thinking tools for reflecting about and promoting social change.